Entropy accumulation: Introduction

 Entropy accumulation has a number of theoretical and practical implications.
-As shown in~\cite{AFRV16}, it can be used to establish security of device-independent quantum key distribution and randomness expansion against general attacks.
+For example, it serves as a technique to turn cryptographic security proofs that were restricted to collective attacks to security proofs against general attacks.
+This application is demonstrated in~\cite{AFRV19} for the case of a fully device-independent quantum key distribution and a randomness expansion protocol.
 The resulting security bounds are essentially tight, implying that device-independent cryptography is possible with state-of-the-art technology.
 To illustrate the basic ideas behind such applications, we will present two concrete examples in more detail.
 The first is a proof of security of a variant of the \emph{E91 Quantum Key Distribution} protocol.
-While this particular proof reproduces known security bounds, its structure is modular and it may therefore be adapted to other cryptographic schemes (see also the discussion in Section~\ref{sec_conclusions}).
+This new security proof has two advantages.
+First, its structure is modular and it may therefore be adapted to other cryptographic schemes (see also the discussion in Section~\ref{sec_conclusions}).
+In addition, it achieves a strong level of security where no assumption is made on Bob's devices.
+This is sometimes referred to as one-sided measurement device independence and this level of security was partially achieved in~\cite{TR11} (they used a memoryless devices assumption which we do not need) and later fully in~\cite{TFKW13} though with sub-optimal rates.
 The second example is the derivation of an upper bound on the fidelity achievable by \emph{Fully Quantum Random Access Codes}.